AdaCore/spark2014/docs/ug/en/source/loop.rst

 .. note::

-   The function ``Copy`` is marked as ``Import`` because it cannot be implemented in |SPARK|.
-Indeed, the ownership policy requires the new structure to be independent of the input one, and memory allocation is not allowed in regular functions (it is considered to depend on a volatile state representing the memory).
+   The function ``Copy`` is marked as ``Import`` as it is not meant to be executed.
+It could be implemented in |SPARK| by returning a deep copy of the argument list, reallocating all cells of the list in the result.

 .. literalinclude:: /examples/ug__long__map_access_list_incr_copy/p.ads
    :language: ada